 While often referred to as prisoner rape, the problem affects facilities run by many SA government departments, Gear said.

-“While sexual violence is an enormous problem in prisons, buy an essay it’s not restricted to prisons.”
+“While sexual violence is an enormous problem in prisons, it’s not restricted to prisons.”

 She said the meeting’s participants expressed a need to understand how current and forthcoming legislation should be implemented in those facilities, citing the example of the Sexual Offences Act passed last year.

 “Now we have the legal framework that recognises male rape can occur, but how do we recognise that in prison?”
 Gear said.